code-312/Voma/README.md

 To run all pending migrations:

-`npx sequelize-cli db:migrate`
+`npx sequelize db:migrate --env development`

 To undo migrations:

-`npx sequelize-cli db:migrate:undo:all`
+`npx sequelize-cli db:migrate:undo:all --env development`

 To create a new empty file for a migration or seed task: